@graffiti-garden/api

 Session Management

-Methods and properties for logging in and out of a Graffiti implementation.
+Methods and properties for logging in and out.

 Constructors